 Scholarship recipients must be enrolled full-time and maintain a minimum cumulative 3.25 GPA.
 Presidential Scholars will participate in Leadership TU, an education and development program to assist current and emerging leaders understand the role leadership plays in long-term success.
 Additionally, they are expected to attend university-sponsored special events and functions.
 Recipients will receive a Letter of Agreement outlining more details of these expectations.

-New Presidential Scholarships beginning with the Fall of 2020 will be funded through various TU scholarships/grants and a named Presidential Scholarship amounting to $6,000; up to the cost of tuition.
+Presidential Scholars receive full-tuition from the Presidential Scholarship.
 Outside scholarships for which the student has qualified, along with need-based government grants for which the student is eligible, may not exceed the federal cost of attendance.

 A minimum full-time enrollment and cumulative GPA of 3.25 and attendance of special events are required to maintain the Presidential scholarship funding.